 - All courses involved in the connection have been or will be taken at Wheaton.

 - Your proposed two-course Connection links courses from two different Areas; a three-course Connection must link courses from three different Areas.
 [The six areas are Creative Arts, History, Humanities, Math & Computer Science, Natural Sciences, Social Sciences.]
-Refer to the Area column in the Course Finder or consult with the faculty teaching the courses to ascertain the area of each course.
+Refer to the Course Catalog or consult with the faculty teaching the courses to ascertain the area of each course

 - You do not intend to use the same course in two Connections.

 - Neither English 101 nor First Year Seminar is one of the courses you plan to connect.

 Note: The final date to submit the proposal is the deadline to drop a course without record in the semester in which you take the last course of the Connection.
 (You may submit your proposal in a prior semester if you like.)
 Refer to the academic calendar for the specific date.

 How to prepare and submit a proposal for a Student-Initiated Connection

 If the above are satisfied, then you may propose a two-or-three course Student-Initiated Connection by following these steps.
 Please read this list through before beginning the process to be sure you understand the timeline.

 - At least 2 weeks before the deadline to submit the proposal (see above), read the Student-Initiated Connection Form (pdf) and these guidelines for what defines a strong connection between courses: it is not as simple as the courses covering similar material.

 - Read these examples of how students have successfully applied these guidelines to their proposals

 - A minimum of 2 weeks before the deadline, consult with the faculty teaching all the relevant courses.
 [If this is impossible, consult with the chair of the relevant program.]

 - Collect the supporting material listed in the Student-Initiated Connection Form (pdf) and write your proposal.